junxit/us-congress-code/title-30/chapter-2/sec-51.md

 ## Notes

-### Repeals

-Provision of this section, “and the right-of-way for the construction of ditches and canals for the purposes herein specified is acknowledged and confirmed; but whenever any person, in the construction of any ditch or canal, injures or damages the possession of any settler on the public domain, the party committing such injury or damage shall be liable to the party injured for such injury or damage.” was repealed by Pub.
-L. 94–579, title VII, § 706(a), Oct.
-21, 1976, 90 Stat.
-2793, effective on and after Oct.
-21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.
+1 See Repeal; Savings Provision note below.

 ### Codification

 R.S. § 2339 derived from act July 26, 1866, ch.
 262, § 9, 14 Stat.
 253. Section is also set out as the first par. of section 661 of Title 43, Public Lands.

-### Savings Provision
+### Repeal; Savings Provision

-Repeal by Pub.
+Provision of this section, “and the right-of-way for the construction of ditches and canals for the purposes herein specified is acknowledged and confirmed; but whenever any person, in the construction of any ditch or canal, injures or damages the possession of any settler on the public domain, the party committing such injury or damage shall be liable to the party injured for such injury or damage.” was repealed by Pub.
 L. 94–579, title VII, § 706(a), Oct.
 21, 1976, 90 Stat.
-2793, insofar as applicable to the issuance of rights-of-way not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
-21, 1976, see note set out under section 1701 of Title 43, Public Lands.
+2793, effective on and after Oct.
+21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.
+Such repeal not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
+21, 1976, see section 701 of Pub.
+L. 94–579, set out as a note under section 1701 of Title 43, Public Lands.

 ### Submerged Lands Act